The author of the article is Alexey Petsyk, an astronomy lover from Moscow.

 The telescope was packed in a solid wooden box, the lodgements of which were sheathed with felt or soft cloth – this box ensured the good condition of many instruments that have survived to this day and their complete (or almost complete) completeness.
 There are fewer tripods left, and finding a tripod in good condition is much more difficult than the telescope itself.

-The production of the MShR was probably started in 1958 – that year the production of the BShR was organized and I assume that the MShR began to be produced at the same time.
+The production of the MShR was probably started in 1956 – that year the production of the MShR was organized and I assume that the MShR began to be produced at the same time, well, or approximately at that time.
 Although I have no exact confidence in this.
 The oldest telescope in my collection is 1962.
-The production of the MShR continued at least until 1991, but even here I cannot say for sure.
-If someone has data on the years of production of various modifications of the MShR, please write to me: email@example.com.
+The production of the MShR continued at least until 1993, but even here I cannot say for sure.
+If someone has data on the years of production of various modifications of the MShR – please write: email@example.com

 The MShR was produced in the city of Zagorsk (now Sergiev Posad), at the School Instrument Making Plant No. 6 of the Glavuchtekhprom, as reported by the corresponding nameplate attached to the mount stand.
 The plant began its history as far back as 1933, and now, unfortunately, it has been demolished – now there is no need for school instrumentation, the state has other goals.
 The telescope was mounted on a simple azimuth mount equipped with clamping screws that allowed the telescope to be fixed in azimuth and in height.
 There were no fine motion screws on the mount.
 The mount was mounted on a fairly high tripod made of thin pine slats, most often painted yellow.
 The tripod was not very rigid.